 I don’t actually understand all the math in this, but it was interesting nonetheless.

 Financial Times has some great coverage of the pandemic, with visualizations that illustrate how this is unfolding.
-The link above is probably paywalled, but you can get to it from the Twitter account of their data visualization journalist
+Their reporting is usually behind a paywall, but they’ve made this coverage free.
+Their charts are concise and informative.

 Separating fact from fiction